Protester hit by Iowa governor’s SUV sure it was intentional

 Afterward, Cavil said an Iowa State Patrol trooper began yelling at him and called him an idiot.

-Troopers in the patrol’s executive protection unit typically drive the governor to and from events, but patrol spokesman Sgt.
-Alex Dinkla didn’t immediately confirm that a trooper was driving the SUV.
+Although patrol spokesman Sgt.
+Alex Dinkla acknowledged what happened, he said in a statement that there was little contact between the protester and the SUV, which was driven by a state trooper.
+Dinkla also blamed the protester for approaching the SUV and causing his contact with the vehicle.

-“Preliminary reports from law enforcement at the scene suggest the demonstrator intentionally stepped in front of the moving vehicle,” Dinkla said in a statement.
-“The demonstrator appeared to suffer no injuries, denied all medical treatment, and continued with his activities.
-The Iowa State Patrol is investigating the circumstances.”
+“As the vehicle began to turn away from the protestor and onto the roadway, the demonstrator intentionally stepped in front of the slowly moving vehicle,” Dinkla said.
+“The demonstrator had little to no physical reaction to any contact he created and the vehicle then entered the roadway.

+Dinkla said the protester didn’t appear to be hurt and didn’t request medical attention.
+Protesters then shouted at authorities and blocked state patrol troopers from leaving the area, Dinkla said.

 Black Lives Matter activists have been protesting outside Reynolds’ office and attending events in hopes of pressuring her to quickly sign an executive order ending Iowa’s status as the only state that automatically revokes felons’ voting rights.
 They must individually petition the governor to restore their rights.